 Standing next to Cliff is the indispensable Lisa Ribolli, the administrator at Pt.
 Arena High School.
 Each year, Lisa makes sure busy, busy teachers submit student nominations.

 Chillin’ out is Ron Miles.
 In 2022, Ron resurrected the Program post-pandemic.
 He deftly energized the Club membership to embrace this inspiring event.
 Before we knew it, we had all volunteered to be a part.

 Healthcare Career Development Scholarships

-Micheline White is the former director for Coastal Seniors and now has the same role for the Mendonoma Health Alliance.
-She will enroll at USC in a healthcare administration program that focuses on healthcare in rural communities.
+Micheline White is the director of the Mendonoma Health Alliance.
+Micheline will enroll at USC for advanced work on providing healthcare in rural communities.